Sir-Ian/NLP-Clustering-NP/README.md

 Example usage is provided in `scripts/run_pipeline.py` which performs preprocessing, embedding generation and clustering for a CSV file.

+For very large datasets you may prefer to pre-compute the cosine similarity matrix once and reuse it for clustering.
+The function `precompute_csv_cosine` in `nlp_clustering.clustering` does this and stores the matrix to a `.npy` file. `cluster_csv` can then load the matrix using the `cosine_path` argument.

 ## Setup

 1. Install dependencies: